whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-22-Five-Four-Club-Subscription-July-2015-2nd-Review-Coupon.md

 <p>Look at those duckies, how awesome is that.
 I love it when classic gets mixed with a modern twist, it's my favorite combo.</p>

 <center><img src='/images/FiveFourClubJuly2015BShirt3.jpg'></center>
-<figcaption>Details of the branding and collaboration on the pocket</figcaption>
+<figcaption>Details of Mark McNairy's collaboration branding on the pocket</figcaption>

 <center><img src='/images/FiveFourClubJuly2015BShirt4.jpg'></center>
 <p>I found it interesting that there's two buttons to close the collar.
 This shirt is getting more unique as I look closer, love it.</p>